wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/power-pages-architecture/includes/provision.md

 A fully functional portal that is based on a template is provisioned in an environment with Microsoft Dataverse enabled.
-This portal can be further configured to meet specific business requirements.
+You can further configure this portal to meet specific business requirements.

 A maker will first choose a particular portal template.
-A number of website template is available for environments without Dynamics 365, and additional portal templates are available for environments with Dynamics 365 apps installed.
+Many website templates are available for environments without Dynamics 365, and additional portal templates are available for environments with Dynamics 365 apps installed.

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the blank website selection.](../media/2-starter-portals-ssm.png)](../media/2-starter-portals-ssm.png#lightbox)

 ### Portal solutions installation

-The provisioning process first begins with the installation of a series of solutions in the environment.
-All portal implementations will contain base portal solutions with other functionality added in separate solutions, depending on the portal template chosen.
+The provisioning process begins with the installation of a series of solutions in the environment.
+All portal implementations contain base portal solutions with other functionality added in separate solutions, depending on the portal template you choose.
 The solutions contain tables, forms, views, processes, and a model-driven Portal Management app that you can use to manage the portal metadata.

 ### Portal metadata

-After the portal solutions have been installed, the process will upload portal metadata records based on the specific portal template chosen.
-The portal metadata will define the initial configuration for the portal.
+After installing the portal solutions, the process will upload portal metadata records based on the specific portal template you choose.
+The portal metadata defines the initial configuration for the portal.
 Each template can be installed only once for each environment; however, multiple portal templates can be installed in a single environment.

 > [!NOTE]
 > Currently, only environments with Dynamics 365 enabled may contain multiple portal types.